It is important to carry out moth treatment as early as possible to keep the amount of damage caused by moths to a minimum.

 Don't ignore the problem

-It is important to carry out the moth treatment as early as possible to keep the amount of damage caused by moths to a minimum.
+It is important to carry out moth treatment as early as possible in order to limit the damage caused by moths.
 Ignoring the presence of moth activity can lead to your carpets, rugs and garments being damaged beyond repair.
 As a result, landlords may have to deal with distraught tenants and pay for new carpets to be fitted.

 Tidy & Vacuum